-The options were granted to the employees, directors and consultants at exercise prices that ranged from \$0.70 to \$2.62, the estimated fair market value of the common stock on the date of the issuance.
-All options granted to date expire on the ten year anniversary of the issuance date and vest on a quarterly basis over three months to five years.
-The Company uses the Black-Scholes option pricing model to estimate the grant-date fair value of share-based awards under SFAS 123R.
-The Black-Scholes model requires subjective assumptions regarding future stock price volatility and expected time to exercise, along with assumptions about the risk-free interest rate and expected dividends, which affect the estimated fair values of the Company's stock-based awards.
-The expected term of options granted was determined in accordance with the simplified approach as defined by SAB No. 107, Share-Based Payment, as the Company has very limited historical data on employee exercises and post-vesting employment termination behavior.
 The expected volatility is based on the historical volatilities of the common stock of comparable publicly traded companies based on the Company's belief that it currently has limited historical data regarding the volatility of its stock price on which to base a meaningful estimate of expected volatility.
 The risk-free rate selected to value any particular grant is based on the U.S. Treasury rate that corresponds to the expected term of the grant effective as of the date of the grant.
 The Company used 0% as an expected dividend yield assumption.
 These factors could change in the future, affecting the determination of stock-based compensation expense in future periods.
 Utilizing these assumptions, the fair value is determined at the date of grant.
-For the six months ended June 30, 2009, the Company recorded stock-based compensation related to stock options for employees and directors of \$142,435.
+For the three months ended March 31, 2010, the Company recorded stock-based compensation related to stock options for employees and directors of \$257,600.

 On December 19, 2008, the Board of Directors approved and the Company entered into a consulting agreement with a firm to provide the Company with business development services.
 As part of the compensation for the services, the Company issued the firm a non-qualified stock option, under the Plan, to purchase up to 50,000 shares of common stock.
-The stock option vested in full on March 19, 2009.
-The option was granted with an exercise price of \$0.99 and has a ten year life.
-The option was revalued on an interim basis until the termination of the agreement and the final estimated fair value of the stock option, based on the Black-Scholes pricing model, was \$20,205, This option was amortized over the term of the agreement which was approximately four months as the consulting agreement was terminated effective April 16, 2009.
-For the six months ended June 30, 2009, the Company recorded stock-based compensation related to this stock option of \$14,434.
+The stock option vested in full on March 19, 2009 and was exercised during the third quarter of 2009.
+The option was granted with an exercise price of \$0.99.
+The option was revalued on an interim basis until the termination of the agreement and the final estimated fair value of the stock option, based on the Black-Scholes pricing model.
+This option was amortized over the term of the agreement which was approximately four months as the consulting agreement was terminated effective April 16, 2009.
+For the three months ended March 31, 2009, the Company recorded stock-based compensation related to this stock option of \$28,267.